 Types of Bobbin Cases

-There are two types of bobbin cases:
+The two most common types of bobbin cases are…

-How to Load or Insert a Bobbin
+How to Load or Insert a Bobbin (Lower Threading)

 Inserting a filled bobbin into the bobbin case is just as easy as winding a bobbin.